zephir/zephir-gulp-compiler/README.md

 ## Run / Commands

+'gulp css'

 ### Testing

+Please feel free to improve or create custom your gulp tasks.
-[Mocha](https://mochajs.org/) is included to simply run and build unit tests for js files.
+[Mocha](https://mochajs.org/) is included to simply run and build unit tests for gulp tasks.

 Simply type `npm test` in terminal from your project root (where the gulpfile.js is located).